-5. No additional caravans shall be stationed on the site until a scheme of ecological enhancements shall be submitted to and approved in writing by the Local Planning Authority.
-The agreed details shall be installed within 6 months of their approval and retained.
+5. Within 6 months of the date of this permission, a scheme of ecological enhancements shall be submitted in writing to the Local Planning Authority.
+The scheme approved in writing by the Local Planning Authority shall be installed within 6 months of their approval and retained.